mikkmad/chord_finder/README.md

 ```sh
 flutter help build
 ```
-This command lists `Available subcommands`, which indicate the supported platforms.
+Search for `Available subcommands`, which indicate the supported platforms.
 For more details on build modes, refer to: https://docs.flutter.dev/testing/build-modes.